dalong0514/readnotes/20190106计算原文/2019114Autolisp-Developers-Guide/0501DXF-group-codes.md

 [DXF Group Codes | AfraLISP](https://www.afralisp.net/reference/dxf-group-codes.php)

--5	APP: persistent reactor chain
+-5——APP: persistent reactor chain

--4	APP: conditional operator (used only with ssget)
+-4——APP: conditional operator (used only with ssget)

--3	APP: extended data (XDATA) sentinel (fixed)
+-3——APP: extended data (XDATA) sentinel (fixed)

--2	APP: entity name reference (fixed)
+-2——APP: entity name reference (fixed)

--1	APP: entity name.
+-1——APP: entity name.
 This changes each time a drawing is opened.
 It is never saved. (fixed)

-0	Text string indicating the entity type (fixed)
+0——Text string indicating the entity type (fixed)

-1	Primary text value for an entity
+1——Primary text value for an entity

-2	Name (attribute tag, block name, and so on)
+2——Name (attribute tag, block name, and so on)

-3-4	Other textual or name values
+3-4——Other textual or name values

 5	Entity handle.
 Text string of up to 16 hexadecimal digits (fixed)